coffeemug/defstartup/_drafts/productivity.md

 __Fifth__, when I do process the `incoming` label I use a single test to determine if I should work on the task:

-> Will the world be materially different in a month if I don't work on this task?
+> Will the world be materially better in a month if I work on this?

+If the answer is no, I politely inform people I won't work on the task.